-As a college town, and major spa destination, there are so many hotels near Tucson, for any budget.
+As a college town, and major spa destination, there are so many hotels in and near Tucson, for any budget.

 There are many budget-friendly accommodations in or near Tucson, with many popular hotel chains located near the airport.
 Beware of anything too cheap, however, as there are some neighborhoods with sketchy motels on the outskirts of town.
 A good budget option for staying downtown is the Hotel Congress, a hotel full of history and live music, which you will likely hear through the walls of your room until the wee hours!